 Yesterday we used it to for the microwave several times, watched TV for hours, charged our phones and made coffee.
 All it used was 20% of it.

-You can also buy solar panels for it if you want to keep it out there and these solar panels will keep it charged.
-You can use it while it’s being charged.
+You can also buy small solar panels for sheds it if you want to keep it out there.
+These solar panels will keep it charged.
+It’s made to be used while it’s being charged.

 Buy a few of these and you’re in business!